veddevv/veddevv/README.md

 # Hey, I'm Matheo!
 I have been coding since 2024.
-Linux user since 2022; The first Distro i used was Ubuntu Jammy Jellyfish, now i use [CachyOS](https://cachyos.org/) and MacOS.
+Linux user since 2022; The first Distro i used was Ubuntu Jammy Jellyfish, now i use [CachyOS](https://cachyos.org/) and MacOS Ventura 12.7.4 on an old mid-2014 macbook pro.

 I just mess around with Python scripts and C++ stuff.

 I've also translated [Jazz² Resurrection](https://github.com/deathkiller/jazz2-native) to Norwegian!